boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ### Service Sites and Services Instances {#sec-service-sites}

-Service sites are the premises that provide access to a set of computing resources.
+Service sites are the premises that host a set of computing resources.
 As mentioned in {{cats-ids}}, a compute service (e.g., for face recognition purposes or a game server) is uniquely identified by a CATS Service IDentifier (CS-ID).

-Service contact instances can be instantiated and accessed through different service sites so that a single service can be represented and accessed by several contact instances that run in different regions of the network.
+Service instances can be instantiated and accessed through different service sites so that a single service can be represented and accessed by several contact instances that run in different regions of a network.

 {{fig-cats-fw}} shows two CATS nodes ("CATS-Forwarder 1" and "CATS-Forwarder 3") that provide access to service contact instances.
 These nodes behave as Egress CATS-Forwarders ({{sec-ocr}}).